-The number of cymbal types available can be bewildering – here’s a beginners guide to cymbals to help
+The number of cymbal types available can be bewildering – here’s a helpful ‘beginner’s guide to cymbal types’…

-Those unfamiliar with the finer details of drums, such as beginners, may wonder what the differences between the many different types of cymbals are.
+Those unfamiliar with the finer details of drums, such as beginners, may wonder what the differences between the many different cymbal types are.

 I mean aside from sizes that can vary between practically CD sized, and big enough to be used as a shield, should you be involved in sword-based combat, there are differences in material, construction techniques… the list goes on.